 Dan Zahavi is Professor of Philosophy at University of Copenhagen and University of Oxford, and director of the Center for Subjectivity Research in Copenhagen.
 Zahavi’s primary research area is phenomenology and philosophy of mind, and their intersection with empirical disciplines such as psychiatry and psychology.
 In addition to a number of scholarly works on the phenomenology of Husserl, Zahavi has mainly written on the nature of selfhood, self-consciousness, intersubjectivity, empathy, and social ontology.
 His most important publications include Self-Awareness and Alterity (1999), Husserl’s Phenomenology (2003), Subjectivity and Selfhood (2005), The Phenomenological Mind (together with Shaun Gallagher) (2008/2012), Self and Other (2014), Husserl’s Legacy (2017), and Phenomenology: The Basics (2019).
 Zahavi also serves as the co-editor in chief of the journal Phenomenology and the Cognitive Sciences.
 Over the years, Zahavi has received a number of academic awards for his work including the Elite Research Prize, and the Carlsberg Foundation’s Research Prize.
 He is also the recipient of an Advanced Grant from the European Research Council.
 His writings have been translated into more than 30 languages.

-Susan Stephen, Ph.D., is a person-centered therapist, supervisor, trainer and researcher based in Glasgow, Scotland.
-Her research interests include investigating the development of congruent functioning in person-centered therapy, exploring methodological innovations in measure development and case study research, and supporting practitioners to develop an informed approach to measurement in counselling.
-Susan is an active member of the national and international person-centred community with contributions as Secretary of PCT Scotland (2004-7), Chair of the Board of the World Association for Person-Centered & Experiential Psychotherapy & Counseling (2010-2013; Board Member, 2008-14), and, since 2018, as a co-editor of the international peer-reviewed journal, Person-Centered & Experiential Psychotherapies.
+Susan Stephen, Ph.D., is a lecturer in counselling at the University of Strathclyde (Glasgow, Scotland) and a person-centered therapist and supervisor in private practice.
+Her research interests include investigating the development of congruent functioning in person-centered therapy and its cross-cultural meaning and relevance, exploring methodological innovations in measure development and systematic case study research, and supporting practitioners to develop an informed approach to measurement in counselling.
+Susan is an active member of the national and international person-centred community with contributions as Secretary of PCT Scotland (2004-7, 2020-21), Chair of the Board of the World Association for Person-Centered & Experiential Psychotherapy & Counseling (2010-2013; Board Member, 2008-14), and, since 2018, as a co-editor of the international peer-reviewed journal, Person-Centered & Experiential Psychotherapies.

 Leslie Greenberg, Ph.D., is Distinguished Research Professor Emeritus of Psychology at York University in Toronto.
 He was originally trained in Person Centered and Gestalt therapy and engaged in psychotherapy research.
 He has authored the major texts on Emotion Focused Therapy from the first books Emotion in Psychotherapy (1986) and Emotionally Focused Therapy for Couples (1988) to most recent Emotion-Focused Therapy (2015) and Emotion Focused Therapy of Forgiveness and Letting Go (2019).
 He has received both the Early Career and the Distinguished Research Career Award of the International Society for Psychotherapy Research as well as the Carl Rogers and the Distinguished Professional Contribution to Applied Research of the American Psychology Association.
 He also has received the Canadian Psychological Association Professional Award for distinguished contributions to Psychology as a profession.
 He is a past President of the Society for Psychotherapy Research.
 He now spends the majority of his time training people in emotion–focused approaches.